NageshMandal/Data-Scraping/README.md

 # Job Scraping, Classification, and Indexing Pipeline

-This project implements an end-to-end pipeline to scrape job postings from Wellfound, classify them using OpenAI GPT-4, store structured data into MongoDB, and index it into Elasticsearch for advanced search and prospecting.
+This project implements an end-to-end pipeline to scrape job postings from Wellfound, classify them using Groq's qwen/qwen3-32b model, store structured data into MongoDB, and index it into Elasticsearch for advanced search and prospecting.

 ---